Company on Label: Old Forester

 Palate: Whew!
 First sip of the day and it is a good one!
 Cherry and cinnamon hots lead the way on my first sip.
 The sizzle on the palate is not overpowering and it quickly evolves into a silky strawberry sweetness.
 There's a rice or cornflake cereal background note that ties this together nicely.
 I am reminded of why we landed on the name 'Strawberry Krunch' on this one almost immediately.
 Another sip shows off the honey sweetness as well as a supremely crushable, floral-laced caramel cream.
 The mouth feel is buttery with a touch of tart lemon effervescence that sticks in the gums.
 Nearing the bottom of the glass I swear this could be finished in a honey barrel; it's so sweet and enjoyable.
 Touches of grenadine, faint Aperol and fig really take the glass full circle if you are patient.
 My last sip is a larger sip and swish.
 It brings a potent lemon frosting forward while producing a slightly drying molasses pop on the center of my tongue.
 The linger is medium in length and carries lovely creamy vanilla notes all throughout.

-I really didn't expect to like this as much as I did, and it very nearly reached a 5/5 for me.
-It very well may once the bottles come in, but I have to leave it at today's assessment.
+I really didn't expect to like this as much as I did, as I haven't historically been a big Old Forester fan.
+It very well may become one of my favorites once the bottles come in, but I have to leave it at today's assessment.
 Yes, I had a hand in selecting it... but I'm giving this one a fair shake today.
 This is a re-review of the liquid several days after we selected the barrel already.
-I truly believe this is a honey barrel that not many will get to experience.
+I truly believe this is a special barrel that not many will get to experience.
 I am definitely going to want a few of these for myself, but I'm also glad to share it with all of you in the MA whiskey community.
 Cheers!